CONSTITUTION OF CANADA CRICKET UMPIRES ASSOCIATION INC.

 2. THE SEAL

-The Seal of the Corporation shall be in such form as shall be prescribed by the Board of Directors of the Corporation, and shall have the words 'Canada Cricket Umpires Association' endorsed thereon.
+The Seal of the Corporation shall be in such form as shall be prescribed by the Executive Board of the Corporation and shall have the words 'Canada Cricket Umpires Association' endorsed thereon.

 3. HEAD OFFICE.

 Until changed in accordance with the act, the Head office of the Corporation shall be in the City of Toronto, in the Province of Ontario.

 The Association shall be a non-profit organization constituted whose Aims and Objectives (hereinafter the Aims and Objectives’) shall be: -

 (i)To promote and advance the status, role, authority and influence of cricket umpires and scorers; individually, collectively throughout Canada at all levels. (ii)To promote high standards of umpiring and scoring nationally at all levels throughout the game through the promotion of formal training courses, qualifying examinations, assessment and development programs and any other means approved by the Executive Committee. (iii) To promote the high standards of umpire and scorer training, nationally at all levels throughout the game through the provision of Instructor Induction Courses and advanced Instructor and Examiner training, development, and assessment programs. (iv) To advise, act on behalf of and generally support the interests of the Association’s members in matters of match appointments and contract negotiations. (v) To develop, build upon and maintain close collaborative working relationships with cricket governing bodies and other umpire and scorer associations in Canada and overseas. (vi) To encourage and assist in the formation of constituent Branches and Affiliated Associations in Canada for the initiation fees of the game and the application of the Laws to further these Aims and Objectives. (vii)To provide Umpires when requested to do so by any members of any organized Cricket League, Associations and School Boards to officiate in cricket matches.